truvami/docs/docs/advanced/forward-rabbitmq.md

-# forward - Rabbit MQ
+# Rabbit MQ Forwarding - truvami Gateway Service: Deep Dive

-The gateway service allows you to configure its services to forward incoming messages to a designated output.
-Currently, only Rabbit MQ is supported for tag XL devices.
-There are three different types of payloads that can be forwarded:
+The truvami Gateway Service parses incoming messages from tag XL devices and subsequently forward them to designated outputs.
+As of now, Rabbit MQ is the singular supported destination for this service.

+The service communicates via three distinct types of payloads, referred to as Position Uplink, Status Uplink, and Configuration Uplink, each carrying specific data to the device operation.

 ```mermaid
 sequenceDiagram